pachyderm/pachyderm/doc/FAQ.md

 Pachyderm has three main methods for getting data into the system.

 1. A protobufs API (LINK to docs) that you can access through the Golang SDK.
 Other languages will be supported soon!
-2. The pachctl CLI (LINK to docs), which allows you to put files into Pachyderm.
+2. The [pachctl CLI](https://github.com/pachyderm/pachyderm/tree/master/doc/pachctl), which allows you to put files into Pachyderm.
 3. You can mount Pachyderm locally and add files directly to the filesystem through the [FUSE interface](https://github.com/pachyderm/pachyderm/blob/master/examples/fruit_stand/GUIDE.md#mount-the-filesystem).

 ##### How do I get data out of Pachyderm into another system?